 At this point, the fuel is sucked into the jet from the float chamber as a spray of fine droplets.
 The fuel level in the float chamber drops, moving the float and opening the float valve, which lets more fuel into the chamber.
 The carburettor is now ready for another cycle.

-Sounds quite simple, doesn’t it?
-The stoichiometric ratio – the ideal ratio of fuel and air – is a given thing, so what’s the problem with building an “ideal” engine running on optimal ratio of fuel and air?
+Sounds simple, doesn’t it?
+The stoichiometric ratio – the ideal ratio of fuel and air – is a given, so why can’t we build an “ideal” engine which runs on the optimal ratio of fuel and air?

-An engine that is optimised for maximum performance is not very efficient in gentle driving.
-While cars like ŠKODA 180 RS offered lots of power – 180 RS had 1,771 cc engine with 11:1 compression ratio and 154 horespower – but the fuel economy was, of course, terrible.
+An engine that is optimised for maximum performance is not very efficient when driven gently!
+Cars like the ŠKODA 180 RS offered lots of power – the 180 RS had 1,771 cc engine with 11:1 compression ratio and 154 horsepower – but the fuel economy was terrible.

-With the electronic control unit using sensors to determine the ideal fuel to air ratio, the electronic carburettors were able to provide much better compromise between performance and fuel economy.
-This solution was used on the first modern hatchback in the brand’s history, a ŠKODA FAVORIT that was introduced in 1987.
-It was initially equipped with an electronic carburettor made by German company Pierburg, before it was replaced with a Bosch MonoMotronic fuel injection that ended the era of carburetted ŠKODA cars.
+With the electronic control unit using sensors to determine the ideal fuel to air ratio, electronic carburettors were able to provide a much better balance between performance and fuel economy.
+These carburettors were fitted in the first modern hatchback in the brand’s history, a ŠKODA FAVORIT that was introduced in 1987.
+It was initially equipped with an electronic carburettor made by German company Pierburg.
+Later, the Pierburg carburettor was replaced by the Bosch MonoMotronic fuel injection system, ending the era of carburetted ŠKODA cars.